ARMmbed/mbed-os-example-blockdevice/README.md

      }
 ```

-The components_add param can be "SPIF", "SD" or "DATAFLASH" depends on the block devices you need.
+The components_add param can be "SPIF", "SD" , "DATAFLASH" or "QSPIF" depends on the block devices you need.

 Mbed OS has several options for the block device: